sohamham1/linkedin-extension/README.md

 - currently English-first
 - depends on LinkedIn's DOM and UI structure, which can change
 - heuristic classification can still be wrong on edge cases
-- some `Maybe` posts will still require human judgment
+- `Maybe` posts will still require human judgment

 ## For developers